-I am a homeschooling journalist, and have spent the last several years managing and writing for The Pioneer Woman’s Homeschooling Blog.
+I am a homeschooling journalist, who has spent the last several years managing and writing for The Pioneer Woman’s Homeschooling Blog.

 Married to Jeff, the love of my life, we live in a 960 sq. ft. lake house in Huntsville, a smallish town on the tail-end of the East Texas Piney woods, and I’m still homeschooling two of our three kiddos.

 If you’ve read me for any length of time you know that I am a born-again Christian, and that I love, worship, and serve the Lord Jesus.
-This obviously comes into play in every single area of my life, including the curriculum I choose for our homeschool.
+As it should be, my faith comes into play in every single area of my life, including the curriculum I choose for our homeschool.

-This blog is where I cover the hysterical moments, daily grind, brutal truth, and somewhat personal details of how homeschooling plays out in our family’s daily life.
+This blog is where I cover the hysterical moments, daily grind, brutal truth, and somewhat personal details of how we live, love and learn in our home.
 It ain’t all bells and whistles y’all!

 My Journey to Homeschooling